Apptainer tutorial

 Tip: Enable GPU access

-Always pass --nv to apptainer to run GPU-accelerated applications or libraries inside the container.
-Requirements:
+Always pass --nv to apptainer for GPU-accelerated workloads:

 $ apptainer shell --nv -C cuda_based_image.sif